Defence

 Workshop Summary

-This workshop will explore the evolving role of FDI control in the defence sector, examining how national security imperatives shape policy around strategic industries and technological sovereignty.
-Case studies and expert insights will illustrate the challenges and opportunities of balancing economic openness with the need for resilience and control in a rapidly evolving threat environment.
+This workshop will explore the evolving role of FDI control in the defence sector, examining how national security imperatives shape policy around strategic activities and key technologies.
+Case studies and expert insights will illustrate the challenges and opportunities of balancing economic openness with the need for resilience and control in a highly sensitive environment where threats are rapidly evolving.

 Key Questions